Wongt8/MazeGame/README.md

 A simple maze game.
 Each level has a different maze and a different solution.

 ## Introduction
 The goal of this project is to learn how to generate a maze and solve it.
-(The solver has not been implemented yet.)
+(The solver is working a bit)